Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 5) Delete the following animator layer(s);
 5.1) vCNR_Zoom

-Note: This MUST BE REPEATED when re-applying VRCLens!
-VRCLens will re-add the layers and remove the syncfix prefab when re-applying.
+Note: Check "Quick Checklist" at the top of this README if you're re-applying VRCLens! some steps must be repeated.

-VRCLens should now zoom (Both with zoom buttons and with the zoom radial under VRCLens/Custom) much more smoothly
+VRCLens should now zoom (Both with zoom buttons and with the zoom radial under VRCLens/Custom) much more smoothly.